-We also conduct two unannounced emergency evacuation drills each year in student residence facilities.
+We also conduct one unannounced emergency evacuation drills each year.
 They might be announced if need due to safety concerns.

 We also conduct an unannounced test of our emergency notification system twice a year.

 (h) Missing Student Notification Policies and Procedures